 This blog was written by Lindsay Larsen, Wage Withholding Specialist at Helpside.
 Lindsay has more than five years of experience managing complicated employee garnishment situations for clients of Helpside.

 A wage garnishment is an attempt to collect on a debt through an employee’s pay.
-Some examples include child support, creditors, bankruptcy orders, student loans, tax levies, and other debts.
+Some examples include child support, creditors, bankruptcy orders, student loans, emergency loans, tax levies, and other debts.
 Wage garnishments can be complicated and there are serious consequences for errors.
 Here is a guide for small businesses who are dealing with employee wage garnishments:

 Processing Employee Garnishments